 and 3 for Deflate.
 You can adjust these settings using the

 To prevent excessive resource consumption on the server,

-X Protocol sets a maximum compression level that the server
+X Plugin sets a maximum compression level that the server

 permits for each algorithm.
 If a client requests a compression

 level that exceeds this setting, the server uses its maximum

 permitted compression level (compression level requests by a